isomerpages/moe-compassvalepri/_the-cvps-way/High Ability Learners (HAL).md

 <br clear="center">

 #### **Science Department**
+**Science Olympiad Programme**

+The Science Olympiad programme in CVPS aims to develop scientific thinking and stretch students with strong interest and ability in science.
+The programme provides an avenue to showcase students' abilities in the subject, and focuses on higher-order thinking, critical reasoning, and application in areas such as physics, chemistry, and biology.
+Selected Primary 5 students will also represent the school to take part in the Science Olympiad Competitions at the national level.

 **Excellence 2000 E2k Science Programme**

 The programme aims to provide students with opportunities to delve deeper into scientific concepts and develop critical thinking skills.